-[13] The Claimant seeks leave to appeal of the General Division's decision to the Appeal Division on the basis that there was an error of fact made with regard to the labelling of the decision, namely as "misconduct", but also "voluntary leave of absence".
-Both of which she does not agree with.

-[14] The evidence shows that the employer implemented a policy for the protection of the health and safety of all its members from the hazard of COVID-19.
-The policy became effective around September 20, 2021.
-The Claimant refused to comply with the policy.
-The Claimant stopped working for the employer as of November 16, 2021.

-[15] The General Division had to decide whether the Claimant was suspended because of her misconduct.

-[16] The notion of misconduct does not imply that it is necessary that the breach of conduct be the result of wrongful intent; it is sufficient that the misconduct be conscious, deliberate, or intentional.
-In other words, in order to constitute misconduct, the act complained of must have been wilful or at least of such a careless or negligent nature that one could say the employee wilfully disregarded the effects their actions would have on their performance.
+- [13] Before the General Division, the Claimant put forward that there was no misconduct on her part.
+She made a personal choice not to be vaccinated for medical reasons.
+She argued that the employer forced her to go on leave when they could have easily accommodated her by allowing her to continue to work from home. - [14] The General Division had to decide whether the Claimant was suspended because of misconduct. - [15] The notion of misconduct does not imply that it is necessary that the breach of conduct be the result of wrongful intent; it is sufficient that the misconduct be conscious, deliberate, or intentional.
+In other words, in order to constitute misconduct, the act complained of must have been wilful or at least of such a careless or negligent nature that one could say the employee wilfully disregarded the effects their actions would have on their performance. - [16] The General Division's role is not to judge the severity of the employer's penalty or to determine whether the employer was guilty of misconduct by suspending the Claimant in such a way that her suspension was unjustified, but rather of deciding whether the Claimant was guilty of misconduct and whether this misconduct led to her suspension. - [17] The evidence shows that the Claimant was suspended (prevented from working) because she refused to follow the employer's Policy.
+She had been informed of the employer's Policy and was given time to comply.
+The Claimant was not granted a medical exemption.

-&lt;sup>2 See AD1B-1.

-&lt;sup>3 See purpose of policy at GD3-39.

-[17] The General Division's role is not to judge the severity of the employer's penalty or to determine whether the employer was guilty of misconduct by suspending the Claimant in such a way that her suspension was unjustified, but rather of deciding whether the Claimant was guilty of misconduct and whether this misconduct led to her suspension.

-[18] Based on the evidence before it, the General Division determined that the Claimant did not take a voluntary leave from work.
-It found that the employer suspended the Claimant from her job.

-[19] The Claimant received an email from the employer advising her that she was put on a mandatory unpaid leave of absence.
-The employer advised the Claimant that should her situation in regards to the vaccination policy change during her leave of absence, to let them know as soon as possible.
-The Claimant replied that it was unfortunate that the employer was taking this position.
-This evidence supports the General Division's conclusion that the Claimant is not the one who initiated the work interruption.

-[20] The evidence shows that the Claimant was suspended by her employer (prevented from working) because she refused to follow the employer's policy.
-She had been informed of the employer's policy and was given time to comply.
 The Claimant refused intentionally; this refusal was wilful.
 This was the direct cause of her suspension.
 The General Division found that the Claimant knew that her refusal to comply with the policy could lead to her suspension.

-&lt;sup>4 Canada (Attorney general) v Marion, 2002 FCA 185; Fleming v Canada (Attorney General), 2006 FCA 16.
+&lt;sup>1 Canada (Attorney general) v Marion, 2002 FCA 185; Fleming v Canada (Attorney General), 2006 FCA 16.

-See GD3-46.

-[21] The General Division concluded from the preponderant evidence that the Claimant's behavior constituted misconduct.

-[22] It is well established that a deliberate violation of the employer's policy is considered misconduct within the meaning of the Employment Insurance Act (EI Act).

-[23] The Claimant submitted to the General Division that the employer failed to accommodate her, discriminated against her and violated her constitutional rights.
-This question is a matter for another forum.
-This Tribunal is not the appropriate forum through which the Claimant can obtain the remedy that he is seeking.

-[24] As stated previously, the question submitted to the General Division was not whether the employer was guilty of misconduct by suspending the Claimant such that this would constitute an unjust suspension, but whether the Claimant was guilty of misconduct under the EI Act and whether this misconduct resulted in the Claimant being suspended from work.

-[25] The preponderant evidence before the General Division shows that the Claimant made a personal and deliberate choice not to follow the employer's policy in response to the exceptional circumstances created by the pandemic and this resulted in her being suspended from work.
+- [18] The General Division concluded from the preponderant evidence that the Claimant's behavior constituted misconduct. - [19] It is well established that a deliberate violation of the employer's policy is considered misconduct within the meaning of the Employment Insurance Act (EI Act). - [20] The question of whether the employer failed to accommodate the Claimant by allowing her to work from home is a matter for another forum.
+This Tribunal is not the appropriate forum through which the Claimant can obtain the remedy that she is seeking. - [21] In the recent Paradis case, the Claimant was refused EI benefits because of misconduct.
+He argued that the employer's policy violated his rights under the Alberta Human Rights Act.
+The Federal Court found it was a matter for another forum.
+The Federal Court also stated that there are available remedies for a claimant to sanction the behaviour of an employer other than transferring the costs of that behaviour to the Employment Insurance program. - [22] The preponderant evidence before the General Division shows that the Claimant made a personal and deliberate choice not to follow the employer's Policy in response to the exceptional circumstances created by the pandemic and this resulted in her being suspended from work.

-[26] I see no reviewable error made by the General Division when it stated that it had to decide the issue of misconduct solely within the parameters set out by the Federal Court of Appeal, which has defined misconduct under the EI Act.

-&lt;sup>7 Canada (Attorney General) v Bellavance, 2005 FCA 87; Canada (Attorney General) v Gagnon, 2002 FCA 460.
+Canada (Attorney General) v Bellavance, 2005 FCA 87; Canada (Attorney General) v Gagnon, 2002 FCA 460.

-&lt;sup>8 In Paradis v Canada (Attorney General), 2016 FC 1282, the Claimant argued that the employer's policy violated his rights under the Alberta Human Rights Act.
-The Court found it was a matter for another forum; See also Mishibinijima v.
-Canada (Attorney General), 2007 FCA 36, stating that the employer's duty to accommodate is irrelevant in deciding misconduct cases.
+&lt;sup>3 In Paradis v Canada (Attorney General), 2016 FC 1282, the Claimant argued that the employer's policy violated his rights under the Alberta Human Rights Act.
+The Court found it was a matter for another forum; See also Mishibinijima v Canada (Attorney General), 2007 FCA 36, stating that the employer's duty to accommodate is irrelevant in deciding misconduct cases.